-Our multidisciplinary research group focuses on nano-micro-macro scale devices for biomedical applications.
+Our multidisciplinary research group focuses on nano-micro-macro scale materials and devices for biomedical applications.
 We develop and deploy innovative materials, devices and systems to enable next-generation medical diagnosis and life science research.
-We aim to address various challenges in sensitivity, specificity, high-throughput, multiplexing, and cost etc. We are committed to realizing these goals by applying micro and nano-technological towards medical applications.
+By harnessing the unique physical, chemical and biological properties in nano/micro/macro scale electronic, optic, photonic and fluidic devices, we aim to address healthcare and biomedicine challenges existing today.

 - X. Li, W. Guan, B. Weiner, and M. A. Reed.
 Direct Observation of Charge Inversion in Divalent Nanofluidic Devices.
 Nano Letters, 15, 5046 (2015).

 - W. Guan, and M. A. Reed.
 Electric Field Modulation of the Membrane Potential in Solid-State Ion Channels.
 Nano Letters, 12, 6441 (2012).